If you want to build the best budget possible you need to check out these 85 sinking funds examples

 But a revolving sinking fund could be a home repair sinking fund.
 Money flows in and out of it every month, the account never gets “full,” and it never gets empty (hopefully).

-Let’s say each month you put $40 in the home repair fund, then in February you need a new dishwasher, out goes $400.
-Then in March, you need paint to go over all the scuffed up baseboards in the house, so out comes $40 for paint & brushes.
+Let’s say each month you put $40 in the home repair fund, then in February, you need a new dishwasher and out goes $400.
+Then in March, you need paint to go over all the scuffed-up baseboards in the house, so out comes $40 for paint & brushes.